• Register Now for a Free Account!

 • River cruisers will average around 60 years of age

-• Most river cruisers will be 50 years of age or older, many will be retired.
+• Most river cruisers will be 50 years of age or older, many will be retired, seeking a relaxed cultural experience.

-• Ocean cruisers will range from children to elderly with a pretty descent number representing every age group.
+• Ocean cruisers will range from children to elderly with a pretty decent number representing every age group, including families.

 • River cruisers are normally early to bed and early to rise

-• River cruisers will not have many late night activities to keep them up.
-You will need to be up before 9:AM if they want to get breakfast and even at that time you've probably missed the first tours on shore for the day which probably left around 8:AM.
+• River cruisers will have few late night activities to keep them up.
+You will need to be up before 9:AM if you want to get breakfast and even at that time you've probably missed the first tours on shore for the day which probably left around 8:AM.

 • Ocean cruisers will include early risers and those that will slowly emerge much later after a late night in the piano bar or casino.
 You can find breakfast offerings till about 11:AM most days, if not later.
 You can even get it delivered to your room.